 Demeke, Wegene (2014) Small and Micro Business Enterprises (SMBEs) in Addis Ababa, Ethiopia: development and poverty reduction through Information and Communication Technologies (ICTs), with particular reference to the hotel industry and associated businesses.
 Doctoral thesis, University of West London.

-Demeke_Wegen_-_PhD.pdf - Accepted Version
+Demeke_Wegen_-_PhD.pdf - Submitted Version

 The role of Information and Communication Technologies (ICTs) as a facilitator and enabler for development and poverty reduction has been increasingly recognised by many international organisations.
 ICTs need to be diffused in